-Samaritans in London, the North, Wales, Scotland and the Midlands are on the hunt for new volunteers to light up the night for callers by offering emotional support for people struggling to cope.
+Samaritans in Torquay are on the hunt for new volunteers to light up the night for callers by offering emotional support for people struggling to cope.

-The night time can be particularly tough for people feeling overwhelmed and Samaritans wants to recruit people willing to give up a few hours overnight, or in the early hours of the morning, once or twice a month, so people have someone to turn to.
+When you’re feeling overwhelmed, the night time can be particularly tough.
+Samaritans wants to recruit listener volunteers who are willing to give up a few hours overnight or in the early hours of the morning once or twice a month so people always have someone to turn to.

 All volunteers receive full support and training to ensure they are confident and equipped to listen to others and help them work through their problems.